giantswarm/docs/sources/index.md

 ### <i class="fa  fa-question-circle"></i> Help

 We are currently in an early alpha state and lots of things are still in development.
-Although we do our best there will probably be something  unexepected happen.
+Although we do our best there will probably be something unexepected happening.
 Please don't hesitate to contact us via [support@giantswarm.io](mailto:support@giantswarm.io) or our users chat [gitter.im/giantswarm/users](https://gitter.im/giantswarm/users).